Thursday, 18 october 2018, 11:17 , by Paul Macdonald

 Lando Norris -- Contracted until 2019

 Verdict: McLaren have opted for an overhaul for 2019, some of it enforced.
-Fernando Alonso's patience with their regular DNF's finally ran out, with the former world champion deciding to take what may prove to be a permanent sabbatical.
-He will be replaced by Carlos Sainz, while they will swap out one rookie for another; Stoffel Vandoorne hasn't quite hit the mark and his drive will go to the young but highly-rated Lando Norris.
+Fernando Alonso's patience finally ran out, with the former world champion deciding to take what may prove to be a permanent sabbatical.
+He will be replaced by Sainz, while they will swap out one rookie for another; Stoffel Vandoorne hasn't quite hit the mark and his drive will go to the young but highly rated Norris.

 Sergey Sirtokin - Unconfirmed